PurdueCAM2Project/SE4ML/sphinx-book/source/software/chapter_python.rst

 string of length one containing the character.

 The original strings in Python contained byte-sized, Latin character set/ASCII characters.
-Python2 also provides Unicode character strings.
+Python also provides Unicode character strings.
 We will assume the original character set in our discussion except where we explicitly discuss Unicode.